 This is a longer walk today, and along the way, you will pass many small villages including Torres del Rio with one of the architectural jewels of the Spanish section of the Camino: the octagonal church of the Holy Sepulchre with links to the Templars order.
 In Viana, admire the grand old mansions giving hints to its illustrious past.
 Viana was a heavily fortified frontier town, with a popular market and important halt on the camino route.
 In Logrono, admire the cathedral and a multitude of monuments and in the evening, stroll the many tapas bars and interesting cafes and restaurants to celebrate completing your first leg of the camino.

 Take some additional time to enjoy Logrono.
-If continuing to Villafranca, there are trains to Madrid (3h30) and then you would travel Madrid to Ponferrada (4h30), enjoying the scenery by train.
+From here there are trains to Madrid (3h30) and then you would travel Madrid to Ponferrada (4h30), enjoying the scenery by train.
 Alternatively, there may be private transfers available.
-Non-walking day.

 Ponferada to Villafranca del Bierzo

 Walk from Ponferada to the lovely village of Camponaraya and on to Villafrana del Bierzo.
 This walk passes many vineyards and oak forests.
 Villafranca, located at the mouth of the Valcarce valley, was originally a community of Cluniac monks.